 Cream topping:

-- Start by removing the coconut cream from the top of the can of coconut milk, it should be about 1 cup.
-Place it in a small bowl, add 2 tablespoon of fresh lemon juice and 2 tablespoon of honey or the sweetener you are using.
-Stir well until smooth, then cover and place this in the fridge.
+- Start by removing the coconut cream from the top of the can of coconut milk; it should be about 1 cup.
+Place it in a small bowl, add 2 tablespoons of fresh lemon juice and 2 tablespoons of honey or the sweetener you are using.
+Stir well until smooth, then cover and place in the fridge.

 Milk: